koulanurag/ma-gym/README.md

 These environments are helpful during debugging.
 ```

-Please refer to [Wiki](https://github.com/koulanurag/ma-gym/wiki) for more details
+Please refer to [Wiki](https://github.com/koulanurag/ma-gym/wiki/Envioronments) for more details.

 ## Zoo!